 Getting a negative review feels either frustrating or scary or both.

-I’m presuming the review is a reflection of a client (or former client) who is disgruntled, and the review itself is angry, inaccurate (at least in parts), bitter, or even point blank lies.
+I’m presuming the negative review is a reflection of a client (or former client) who is disgruntled, and the review itself is angry, inaccurate (at least in parts), bitter, or even point blank lies.

 Negative reviews do happen, to the best of businesses.
 It is literally impossible to please everyone, and it’s true there are some people who are never happy, no matter what you do.